Vacant site levy faces legal challenge after farmer concession

 Seen & Heard: Smurfit Kappa under pressure, convenience at Lidl and healthy profit at Holland & Barrett

-The Government’s vacant-site levy will face legal challenges from disgruntled housebuilders after Minister for Housing Eoghan Murphy appeared to accede in part to farmers’ call to be removed from the measure, the Sunday Independent reports.
+The Government’s vacant site levy will face legal challenges from disgruntled housebuilders after Minister for Housing Eoghan Murphy appeared to accede in part to farmers’ calls to be removed from the measure, the Sunday Independent reports.

 The climbdown has sparked a call for equal treatment from the Construction Industry Federation, with the industry body expecting challenges to the levy if it is applied as a blunt instrument.